A DEN is a home.

 Coming Summer 2025.

-Join the Indigenous Garden and Foraging Club to connect with the land through sustainable gardening and foraging practices.
+Connect with the land through sustainable gardening and foraging practices.
 Participants will learn about traditional planting techniques, native plants, and the art of foraging for wild edible and medicinal plants.
 This hands-on program emphasizes traditional ecological knowledge, fostering a deeper relationship with Mother Earth and our cultural heritage as we cultivate and gather food together.

 Coming Spring 2026.

-We Welcome All Forms of Storytelling & Art!
+• We Welcome All Forms of Storytelling & Art!

 Architecture & Sacred Spaces: designing buildings that tell stories of culture and history